nordicmicroalgae/pipeline/README.md

 # Update Nordic Microalgae taxonomic backbone

 This repository contains R and Python scripts to update the taxonomic backbone of Nordic Microalgae.
 The process involves interacting with various APIs and webpages from key sources including [WoRMS](https://www.marinespecies.org/), [Dyntaxa](https://namnochslaktskap.artfakta.se/), [AlgaeBase](https://www.algaebase.org/), [GBIF](https://www.gbif.org/), [NORCCA](https://norcca.scrol.net/), and [SHARKdata](https://sharkdata.smhi.se/).
-The data pipeline is initiated through the execution of the R Markdown document `update-nua-taxonomy.Rmd`.
+The taxonomic data pipeline is initiated through the execution of the R Markdown document `update-nua-taxonomy.Rmd`.

 ## Prerequisites
 - Python interpreter installed for use in R with the `reticulate` package.
 Refer to [rstudio.github.io/reticulate](https://rstudio.github.io/reticulate/) for details.
 - Install the R package `SHARK4R` for API queries towards Dyntaxa.
 See installation details on [github.com/sharksmhi/SHARK4R/](https://github.com/sharksmhi/SHARK4R/).
 - Obtain API keys for Dyntaxa and AlgaeBase.
-Request a key for Dyntaxa through the [SLU Artdatabanken developer portal](https://api-portal.artdatabanken.se/).
+To acquire a key for Dyntaxa, subscribe to the 'Taxonomy' product via the [SLU Artdatabanken developer portal](https://api-portal.artdatabanken.se/).
 Request keys from AlgaeBase directly from their developer team.
 Store your API keys in `.Renviron`.
 Use the provided function to edit this file easily:

 ```
 install.packages("usethis")